 Sleep Apnea Treatment

-Sleep apnea may be treated with lifestyle changes such as losing weight, minimizing alcohol consumption and quitting smoking.
+Sleep apnea may be treated with lifestyle changes such as losing weight, minimizing alcohol consumption, and quitting smoking.
 Individuals who suffer from severe cases of sleep apnea that may lead to serious medical conditions such as high blood pressure and heart problems may require surgery.
-In these surgeries, the goal is to remove the excess tissue from the nose or throat and open upper air passages to facilitate breathing.
+In these surgeries, the goal is to remove excess tissue from the nose and/or throat to open the air passages to facilitate breathing.

 At Jones ENT & Facial Plastic Surgery, the continuous positive airway pressure (CPAP) system is our most popular treatment for obstructive sleep apnea.
 We also offer a revolutionary new treatment option, the Inspire Upper Airway Stimulation system.
 This device allows patients to sleep without the mask and straps required with CPAP.

 Here’s more information on these two treatment options.

 For those with moderate to severe sleep apnea, a breathing system that uses air pressure to keep the upper airway passages open can be effective.
 It’s called continuous positive airway pressure, CPAP.
 With CPAP, the patient wears a mask over his or her nose during sleep.
 This mask delivers air pressure that is somewhat greater than the air pressure in the bedroom.
 This difference is just enough to keep the upper airway passages open, preventing sleep apnea and snoring.

 Would CPAP Cure my Sleep Apnea?